p1ng-request/docs/templates/BigQuery/BigQuery_Read_Table.md

 **Author:** [Minura Punchihewa](https://www.linkedin.com/in/minurapunchihewa/)

-This notebook reads an entire table from BigQuery
+**Description:** This notebook provides an example of how to read data from a BigQuery table.

 ## Input